clausehound/clausehound-blog/content/blog/how-to-change-the-legal-name-of-the-company/index.md

+---
+title: "How to change the legal name of the Company: A detailed Checklist"
+author: awilliams@cobaltcounsel.com
+tags: []
+date: 2023-03-13 13:20:00
+---

 # How to change the legal name of the Company: A detailed Checklist

 If you are currently in the process of renaming the legal name of a company, it’s a good idea to have a thorough understanding of how to execute the change efficiently.